 All you conf can be easily done on the main Arbiter.
 You won’t need to manage X different servers, just one split in X parts.

-Monitoring software is one of the most forked world in open-source… It’s always complicated to find the good one when you want or need to change.
-Hope this blog post can help you asking yourself good questions, and maybe find some tools that will suit your needs!
+Monitoring software is one of the most forked worlds in open-source… It’s always complicated to find the good one when you want or need to change.
+I hope this blog post can help you ask yourself good questions, and maybe find some tools that will suit your needs!